mortenson/ripoff/README.md

 I find generating fake data to be a completely separate use case from "normal" ORM usage, and truly randomized fake data is awkward to use locally.

 So ripoff is my approach to fake (but not excessively random) data generation.
-Because it's not aware of your application or schema, it's closer to writing templated SQL than learning some crazy high level DSL.
-There are awkward bits (everything is a string) but it's holding up OK for
+Since it's not aware of your application or schema, it's closer to writing templated SQL than learning some crazy high level DSL.

 # FAQ